-3.2 COMPUTING
+3. Computing

-Computer design for the Seabee III is governed by the vehicle's need to perform complex computer vision and machine learning algorithms in real time in spite of restrictive space requirements.
+Computer design for Seabee is governed by the vehicle's need to perform complex computer vision and machine learning algorithms in real time in spite of restrictive space requirements.
 An XTX computer-on-module (COM) was selected for its balance between size and performance.
-The Seabee III XTX Carrier Board was designed to break out important signals such as power, USB, VGA, and Ethernet, SATA, and USART.
+The Seabee XTX Carrier Board was designed to break out important signals such as power, USB, VGA, and Ethernet, SATA, and USART.